10 Questions for Taye Diggs

 5. Television actors log long hours on set.
 Do you still have time to pump iron?

-See also Migraine: 8 Important Questions Answered
+See also Five Important Questions About Pfizer’s COVID-19 Vaccine

 You gotta make the time!
 Being surrounded by all these young, fit bodies?
 They give me inspiration.
 I lift weights, do cardio when I can, and hit the basketball courts with my son.